Awesome Biblical Proof that:

 “So that My servant David will always have a Light in My Presence in Jerusalem, the City I have chosen as a Dwelling Place for My Name.”

 This links up with His Divine Intention of selecting Judah as His Shevet (Tribe) and Mechoqeck.
-This is part of the fulfilment of the Divine Blessing of Judah to remain an on-going, identified Tribe before Him.
+This is part of the fulfillment of the Divine Blessing of Judah to remain an on-going, identified Tribe before Him.

 This is re-affirmed in 2 Chronicles 13:5